Police found to have conducted unlawful stop and search

 This same question was brought to light in another leading matter, where police had stopped and searched a man they suspected of possessing prohibited drugs after observing his behaviour.

 The key principles that emerged from this matter were that a reasonable suspicion involves less than a reasonable belief, but more than a possibility, and there needs to be some factual basis for the suspicion.
-(See Azar v DPP NSWSC 132.)
+(See Azar v DPP NSWSC 132.
+For more information, please see What are police powers to arrest and strip search in NSW?)

 Police prosecutor argues that search was legal